nothings/stb/docs/stb_voxel_render_interview.md

 developer.
-Remember before Minecraft was on the Xbox 360, there were a ton of "indie" clones (some maybe making decent money even), but then the real Minecraft came out and just crushed them (as far as I know).
-It's just not something you really want to compete with.
+Remember before Minecraft was on the Xbox 360, there were a ton of "indie" clones (some maybe making decent money even), but then the real Minecraft came out and crushed them (as far as I know).
+It's not something you really want to compete with.

 The reason I made this library is because I'd like